Table of Contents

 - Joint tenancy assets: These assets (often a home or bank account) automatically go to the joint tenant upon your death.

-No matter what your circumstances are, dying without a will isn't ideal because you miss the opportunity to clearly define your wishes.
+No matter what your circumstances are, dying without a will isn't ideal since you miss the opportunity to define your wishes.
 If you don't have a will, you may want to seek the expertise of an estate attorney who understands your circumstances and the laws in your state.